-Any change in mean arterial pressure triggers and autonomically mediated baroreceptor reflex that influences the heart and blood vessels to adjust CO and Total Peripheral Resistance (TPR) in an attempt to restore blood pressure to normal.
-As with any reflex in the body, the baroreceptor reflex includes a receptor, an afferent pathway, an integrating center, an efferent pathway, and effector organs.
+Any change in mean arterial pressure triggers an autonomically mediated baroreceptor reflex that influences the heart and blood vessels to adjust CO and Total Peripheral Resistance (TPR) in an attempt to restore blood pressure to normal.

 The locations of these baroreceptors are strategic in order to provide critical information about arterial and blood pressure in the vessels leading to the brain – the carotid sinus- and in the major arterial trunk before it diverges into its branches to supply the rest of the body – the aortic arch.

 The baroreceptors constantly provide information about mean arterial pressure; in other words, they continuously generate action potentials in response to the ongoing pressure within the arteries.
-When arterial pressure – whether it be mean or pulse pressure – increases the receptor potential of these baroreceptor increases, thus increasing the rate of firing in the corresponding afferent neurons.
+When arterial pressure – whether it be mean or pulse pressure – increases, the receptor potential of these baroreceptors increases thus increasing the rate of firing in the corresponding afferent neurons.
 Conversely, a decrease in the mean arterial pressure slows the rate of firing generated by the afferent neurons by the baroreceptors.